Nextdoor: Voting

 Since 2018, Nextdoor has partnered with Vote.org to launch an interactive Vote Map during elections that mark local poll locations and allow users to share whether they have voted or plan to vote.

 The company exchanges services with government agencies such as the California Secretary of State's office and the District of Columbia Board of Elections.
 These public agencies collect and present voter-education information, such as voting locations and voter registration deadlines.
 This is offered as a link in the Nextdoor platform for members in those neighborhoods.

 Disaster relief

 The platform reports increased activity during disasters.
 In May 2017, the company offered its services to the Federal Emergency Management Agency (FEMA), to facilitate the delivery of geographically targeted "emergency and disaster preparedness" alerts through the platform.
 A National Oceanic and Atmospheric Administration partnership allows Nextdoor to send out local-community alerts during extreme weather incidents.
-A study on the role of social media in disaster recovery following Hurricane Harvey revealed that communities active on Nextdoor were more likely to recover at a rate faster than communities that were less active.
+A study on the role of social media in disaster recovery following Hurricane Harvey revealed that communities active on Nextdoor were likely to recover at a rate faster than communities that were less active.